January 28, 2025

 4. Hardware

-Power infrastructure and communication modules: Not all controllers have the same power requirements so it’s important to confirm that the site power infrastructure is adequate for the new hardware and cabinet design, and whether the communication modules that the program uses are compatible with the ones currently used on site.
+Power infrastructure and communication modules: Not all controllers have the same power requirements so it’s important to confirm that the site power infrastructure is adequate for the new hardware and cabinet design.
+Additionally, verify that the program uses communication modules compatible with those currently in use on-site.

-Location and fit: Cabinets each have their own individual constraints (its size, location, accessibility to power), and these must be taken into consideration when designing and working on them.
+Location and fit: Each cabinet has its own individual constraints (size, location, accessibility to power), and you must consider these when designing and working on them.
 In a brownfield facility, adding new hardware or combining or adding PLCs (which means doubling the IO) may be more complicated than it seems or may not even be possible.
 Additionally, the cabinet location should be optimal for field wiring.
 Cabinet design requires confirming the interior dimensions of the cabinet and location of the cabinet for optimal integration.

 5. Alarming

-Alarms are highly important in a facility to alert operations staff of events or situations that need attention.
+Alarms are highly important in a facility to alert operations staff of events or situations that need attention, and must be one of the considerations when replacing a PLC-5.
 If alarms are not properly re-configured when conducting a PLC migration, the impacts for site safety and operational efficiency can be severe.
 Alarms do not convert well with the conversion tool, so it is best to work with an integrator who can ensure your system will function correctly.

 6. Network Design

-Network Architecture: If the site’s communication type needs to be updated (for example: from RS232/serial connections to Ethernet/IP based), this can introduce the requirement for firewalls and network switches for extra layers of protection.
+Network Architecture: If the site updates its communication type (e.g., from RS232/serial connections to Ethernet/IP), this may require firewalls and network switches for added protection.

 Cybersecurity protection: Upgrading control systems and software and designing networks to meet new cybersecurity standards will reduce external threats and increase security.